jhasuraj01/monorepo/README.md

   ```

 Remember that this command operates within the context of your workspace, so it will affect all packages that share dependencies.
 Happy coding! 🚀

+## Readings
+- [Conventional Commits](https://www.conventionalcommits.org/) - A specification for adding human and machine readable meaning to commit messages